surifirstpin/biplus_documentation/docs/Dashboards.md

 <center><h1>Dashboard</h1></center>
-## View Dashboard

-To view the report click on specific report in dashboard section and it will navigate to the report created.

-1. Set the report to home page by clicking on **Set on homepage** icon.
-2. Edit the report by clicking on **Edit** icon.
-3. Delete the report by clicking on **Delete** icon.

 <p>Dashboard provides access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.
 In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.</p>
 <h2 id="create-dashboard">Create Dashboard</h2>